Albus18/Data-Pipeline-with-Apache-Airflow/README.md

 | 2025-11-22 | 28.7041  | 77.1025   | 19.2             | 8.7              | 355                | 0            |
 | 2025-11-23 | 28.7041  | 77.1025   | 19.0             | 8.3              | 5                  | 1            |
 | 2025-11-24 | 28.7041  | 77.1025   | 18.7             | 7.9              | 10                 | 0            |

+Data Cleaning

+Before loading the dataset into SQL or Tableau, the following cleaning steps were performed:

+1) Remove Missing Values

+Check for null values in key columns:

+SELECT *
+FROM weather_data
+WHERE temperature IS NULL
+   OR windspeed IS NULL
+   OR winddirection IS NULL
+   OR weathercode IS NULL;

+If any appear, drop or fill:

+DELETE FROM weather_data
+WHERE temperature IS NULL;

+2) Ensure Correct Data Types
+ALTER TABLE weather_data
+MODIFY latitude FLOAT,
+MODIFY longitude FLOAT,
+MODIFY temperature FLOAT,
+MODIFY windspeed FLOAT,
+MODIFY winddirection FLOAT,
+MODIFY weathercode INT;

+3) Remove Duplicate Records

+Weather data may repeat for the same timestamp:

+DELETE t1 FROM weather_data t1
+INNER JOIN weather_data t2
+WHERE
+    t1.timestamp > t2.timestamp
+    AND t1.latitude = t2.latitude
+    AND t1.longitude = t2.longitude;

+Basic SQL Queries for Analysis
+1) Get Average Temperature by City
+SELECT city, AVG(temperature) AS avg_temperature
+FROM weather_data
+GROUP BY city;

+2) Maximum and Minimum Temperature
+SELECT
+    MAX(temperature) AS max_temp,
+    MIN(temperature) AS min_temp
+FROM weather_data;

+3) Fetch Data for a Specific Date
+SELECT *
+FROM weather_data
+WHERE date = '2025-11-15';

+4) Compare Windspeed Between Cities
+SELECT city, AVG(windspeed) AS avg_windspeed
+FROM weather_data
+GROUP BY city;

+5) Trend Analysis – Temperature Over Time
+SELECT date, city, temperature
+FROM weather_data
+ORDER BY date ASC;